cadets/trace-data/README.md

 * _time_: The time the event occurred expressed as nanoseconds since 00:00 Universal Coordinated Time, January 1, 1970.
 * _pid_: The ID of the process that generated the event.
+* _subjuuid_: A UUID of the process that generated the event.
 * _ppid_: The ID of the parent of the process that generated the event.
 * _tid_: The ID of the thread that generated the event.